Wazed-Matthis/TheAlteningJavaWrapper/README.md

 ```javascript
 Generator.getInstance().generate("<YourApiToken>");
 ```
-this call returns ann account you browse through the code it is semi well documented
+this call returns an account you browse through the code it is semi well documented

 # Info
 Note that you still have to change your Auth service and your session service in minecraft while logging into the account!